INSRapperswil/piapi/README.md

 The resources can used after when calling the API with the *request* method.

 The *request* method is the generic entry point to interact with the REST API.
-It needs to be called using the resource’s name as required argument and some *params* (data requests) or *payload* (action requests).
+It needs to be called using the resource’s name as required argument and some *params*.
 All requests will return the response as JSON structure.

-Also note that the requests for data resource always returns a detailed JSON structure and not the summary one.
+Also note that the requests for data resources always returns a detailed JSON structure and not the summary one.

 Rate Limiting
 -------------